Invernisoft-Inc/neovim-conf/README.md

 - [X] when a text is copied or deleted, it is saved to the clipboard, this is very annoying in normal vim usage because we only want to do that when ctrl+c for example
 - [ ] Bash: only LSP to files that has /bin/bash, similar to the "env" conf but only for bash, this avoids source files to be LSPized like mkdeb controls
 - [ ] editing C files (efl) shows too many errors, I assume LSP is not well configured, try other frameworks first to see if by default they works better (especially: spacevim & lunarvim )
-- [ ] bashls LSP is running on markdown files? (my todo list)
 - [ ] cmp poping up all the time makes the editor slow, but also the autocompleter lags a lot when other processes are using the cpu, switch to supertab and leave cmp not poping up by default? (maybe not for normal users, so maybe add a custom setting for this)
-- [ ] betatest strong cpu usage while using neovim and also compare with nvim, to see which plugins make it slow

 ### Bugs (possible) to check:
 - [ ] fonts compatibility? over terminology, urxvt, ssh, tmux, etc